 To help quantify this, we’ll take a look at the ROIs of common retirement investments and how they compare to solar energy.

 The ROI of your solar system will depend on how much electricity you use, and how much electricity your solar system produces.
-The more electricity your building uses, the more money you stand to save with solar, and the higher your ROI will be.
+The more electricity you use, the more money you stand to save with solar, and the higher your ROI will be.

 Most financial advisors look for a 7% ROI on stock-heavy retirement plans for their clients.
 The chances that your account actually gains that return is dependent on luck and how long you leave your money invested.
 The Motley Fool does a great job explaining why this is.